“Der Reich-Ranicki des jazz” Die Welt

 “Stuart Nicholson has communicated a lot about the music to listeners” Nat Hentoff

-Described as “der Reich-Ranicki des jazz” by the German daily newspaper Die Welt and one of the few European jazz commentators whose biography appears in the Grove Dictionary of American Music, Stuart Nicholson studied music at the Welsh College of Music and Drama (1967-71) and led a popular band in the 1970s, appearing on BBC TV, BBC Radio and ITV.
-His adaptation of a traditional Welsh folksong recorded by his band was used as a signature tune by the popular BBC Radio Wales programme Sportstime for over ten years.
+Described as “der Reich-Ranicki des jazz” by the German daily newspaper Die Welt, Stuart Nicholson is one of the few European jazz commentators whose biography appears in the Grove Dictionary of American Music.
+He studied music at the Welsh College of Music and Drama (1967-71) and led a popular band in the 1970s, appearing on BBC TV, BBC Radio and ITV.
+His adaptation of a traditional Welsh folksong for his band was recorded by the BBC and used as a signature tune for the popular BBC Radio Wales programme Sportstime for over ten years.
 Stuart Nicholson was a Logo Records recording artist.
 After ceasing playing professionally in 1980 he became increasingly involved in music journalism which he has pursued full-time since 1991.

 Stuart Nicholson’s first book, Jazz: The Modern Resurgence appeared in 1990.
 A detailed overview of jazz to be heard in the 1980s, it received widespread acclaim on publication and is now regarded as the definitive work on what was an important renascent decade for jazz.
 It was re-published in paperback world-wide in 1995 by Da Capo as Jazz the 1980s Resurgence, when the American magazine Jazz Times called it ‘A meticulous survey of the decade.’
 Jazz: The 1980s Resurgence provided the inspiration for Australia’s critically acclaimed contemporary jazz radio programme, Esoteric Circle on Three D radio 93.7 FM.

 In 1993, Stuart Nicholson’s biography of Ella Fitzgerald appeared in the United Kingdom and was immediately hailed ‘One of the best biographies of a jazz performer ever written.’
 The following year it appeared in the United States and was nominated ‘A Notable Book of 1994’ by The New York Times Review of Books and subsequently, a ‘Noteworthy Paperback’ of 1996.
-On its fifth reprint in the USA in 2004, it was described as ‘a classic of jazz literature.’
+On its fifth reprint in the USA in 2004, it was described as ‘A classic of jazz literature.’
+In 2017, Ella Fitzgerald was placed second in the American website Off the Shelf’s 10 Must-Read Biographies of Our Favorite American Icons.

 Stuart Nicholson’s groundbreaking biography of Billie Holiday was published in the United Kingdom in 1995 and was acclaimed ‘The best biography yet of the star called Lady Day’ by the Daily Express.
 On publication in the United States later in the year, Ned Rorern, winner of the Pulitzer Prize for Music in 1976, said it was ‘Intelligent, well written and maddeningly thorough’ and praised its musical insights in The New York Times Review of Books, which nominated it ‘A Notable Book of 1995’ and subsequently, a ‘Noteworthy Paperback’ of 1997.